xoh/node-red-contrib-reboot-persistent-fsm/README.md

 Global and flow context properties can be used as trigger inputs but state transitions will only occur when the node receives a message.

 The current state can be set to a msg property or stored as a flow or global context property.
 If the state output is set to a msg property, that property is set in the original message and passed through, otherwise no messages are output.

+Picking a custom persist cache allows selecting a variable in a reboot persistent [Node-RED context](https://nodered.org/docs/user-guide/context).
+Reading from this variable should not pose any issues - writing to it may impact the behavior of the state machine in unexpected ways, thus should be avoided in case of uncertainty.